 Speaking about this topic was quite the daunting task; to relay the terrors of war, as well as the hope, gratitude and optimism for the future.
 A huge thank you to everyone who made it such a wonderful event, to those who have already donated and the organizations and individuals have pledged to support our 2023 work.

 The Worldwide Vets team is very excited to bring you this update in conjunction with The Street Dog Coallition.

 Together we are embarking on the most ambitious effort yet to provide veterinary care to pets in the Ukraine.
-With donations from individual donors and the American Veterinary Medical Foundation (AVMF), we have purchased a 25' long mobile veterinary clinic for $160,000 that will travel through Ukraine with the goal of treating, vaccinating or sterilizing 10,000 animals next year.
+With donations from individual donors and the American Veterinary Medical Foundation (AVMF), we have been donated a 25' long mobile veterinary clinic that will travel through Ukraine with the goal of treating, vaccinating or sterilizing 10,000 animals in a year.

 The mobile clinic, a towable trailer, is a complete unit offering 2 surgery tables, cages, surgery lighting, anesthesia machines, heating, vaccine fridges and more.
 Lovingly produced by Magnum Mobile Specialty Vehicles from where it will move onto Galveston Port (USA), travel 5,000 miles by sea to Southampton (UK), arriving early January 2023.
 Then it will be filled with supplies and driven by Dr Gemma Campling 1,500 miles into the heart of Ukraine.

 Our team will move through abandoned or isolated frontline towns in Ukraine treating animals in need.
 International veterinarians will be invited to join the efforts, but it will not be without risk.
 We are focused on addressing liability and security concerns and will launch a media campaign to help cover the operational costs, including fuel, medications, surgical supplies, insurance and more.
 In the mean time, we look forward to updating you on this extraordinary journey!